LukaHarambasic/harambasic.de/content/posts/my-nerd-path.md

 ## 5. Learn programming

 //TODO TO TECH??
 In 2016 I started a corporate study program for a bachelor in _Business Informatics focusing on Sales & Consulting_.
 Working in a three months cycle at [SAP](https://www.sap.com/) (my partner company) and then studying three months at [DHBW](https://www.dhbw.de/english/home) (my university) for three years.
 At my company, I learned a JavaScript framework called [SAP UI5](https://sapui5.hana.ondemand.com/) which is not my favorite one.
-It is based on [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) (I personally don't like for a pure front-end framework), and it uses [XML](https://en.wikipedia.org/wiki/XML) as a markup language, and the syntax feels kind of unintuitive.

 I had the opportunity to work in one of the most amaizing teams I have ever been in.
 Everyone was awesome from senior developer, designers, and to [user assistance](https://en.wikipedia.org/wiki/User_assistance).
 This team dynamic was extraordinarily unique, and I learned a lot.
 This atmosphere, where everyone is respected, constructive criticism appreciated, problem-solving and free time is done together, continues to be what I strive towards in my choice of teams.

 Eventhough work tought me a lot, I still learned most of my skills in my spare time on projects with friends.
 Fortunately one of them showed me [Vue.js](https://vuejs.org/).
 My new love, still today!
 It just feels right to write everything in the original intended language: HTML.
 HTML with a very intuitive syntax for templating, CSS is CSS or [SASS/SCSS](https://sass-lang.com/guide) when you prefer it and JavaScript is JavaScript.
 It just makes sense if you are used to the fundamentals of these three languages.

 During this time I got to know many other awesome technologies and services: [NodeJs](https://nodejs.org/en/), [Python](https://www.python.org/), [Nuxt](https://nuxtjs.org/), [Headless CMS](https://jamstack.org/headless-cms/), [Netlify](https://www.netlify.com/), [Vercel](https://vercel.com/), [Serverless](https://en.wikipedia.org/wiki/Serverless_computing), [Docker](https://www.docker.com/), and [Firebase](https://firebase.google.com/).
 I didn't have any lecture on any of these topics - I learned all of these on my own.
-If you want to give my approach a name I would go for "problem-based-learner".
+If you wanted to give my approach a name I would go for "problem-based-learner".
 If I want to achieve something and don't know how to do it, I'll learn the skill.
 Which is somehow nice but sad as my journeys end most of the time end at the surface of new technology.
 It also makes it hard to dive deeper into new technologies as I'm bored by the first chapter of Udemy courses and than it's hard to keep the motivation up.

 I still wouldn't call myself an expert, but I'm able to build a full-stack web application on my own.
 I always say it's enough for a prototype or an [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product).
 After that phase experts should take over.
-Nevertheless, at this time it looked that I could become a full-time developer, as I fulfilled all the requirements: I started a lot of side projects which I never finished.
+Nevertheless, at this time it looked that I could become a full-time developer, as I fulfilled all the requirements: I started a lot of side projects that I never finished.

 Besides, all of these technologies I started to follow my passion for UX/UI design.
-I went into design departments and in all the projects I did I was responsible for the logo, colors, typographies, and mockups.
+I went into design departments and in all the projects I did, I was responsible for the logo, colors, typographies, and mockups.
 You can check out my first UI design _schmackofatz._ on the [projects page](/projects) if you want to see my skills during this time in my life.
 It was my first complete UI design and even though I would do it quite differently today I'm still proud of the outcome.
 Later I had to implement the UI for this idea in Vue.js.

 On top of that, I could live out my love for tools.
 Digital tools.
 I changed the whole infrastructure of the oldest finance student club in Germany.
 For a newly founded club, I was responsible to set everything up and then two years later fixing all the bad decisions I took.
 My favourite failure is the e-mail naming convention.
 We wanted to look like a startup and decided to only use firstnames for the e-mail addresses, e.g. luka@q-summit.com.
 Though I didn't think that there could be another Luka joining this club.